alvacat/careers-coffee-meeting/README.md

 ## After the Coffee Meeting

-When you’re finished with your coffee meeting, follow up after via email.
+When you’re finished with your coffee meeting, follow up after via email with a thank you.
 Here are four things you should include in your message.

 1. **Thank them** for taking the time to meet with you.
 2. **Review** (or recap) what you discussed.
 For example, “Great to chat with you about A, B, C. Your insight on C was helpful in X way.”